opentable/uk-tech-blog/source/_posts/dismantling-the-monolith-microsites-at-opentable.markdown

 date: 2015-02-09 09:43:03 +0000
 comments: true
 author: mfigus
-categories: [SOA, Microsites, Microservices, Monolith, OpenComponents]
+tags: [SOA, Microsites, Microservices, Monolith, OpenComponents]
 ---

 A couple of years ago we started to break-up the code-base behind our consumer site [opentable.com][1], to smaller units of code, in order to improve our productivity.
 New teams were created with the goal of splitting up the logic that was powering the back-end and then bring to life new small services.
 Then, we started working on what we call *Microsites*.